evansims/openfga-php/README.md

 ##### Listing Authorization Models for a Store

 This will return a list of all authorization models for the store with the ID `store-id`.
-The method returns a `ListAuthorizationModelsResponse` object.

 ```php
 $models = $client->store(storeId: 'store-id')->authorizationModels()->list();